Background

 - Inherited: factor V Leiden, prothrombin G20210A, antithrombin deficiency, protein C/S deficiency.

-Surgical VTE risk assessment
+Surgical venous thromboembolism (VTE) risk assessment

 Validated risk assessment models (e.g., Caprini) help stratify perioperative VTE risk and guide prophylaxis intensity and duration in surgical patients.